FreeON/freeon/Developers_Guide.md

 #### Buildbot

-We continuously build and test FreeON for a variety of environments, enumerated on the buildbot page [buildbot](http://www.freeon.org:8010) webpage.
+We continuously build and test FreeON for a variety of environments shown on the buildbot page [buildbot](http://www.freeon.org:8010) webpage.
 Note that we can rapidly test patches and work with authors to improve their submissions.

 Structure of the Program Suite
 ------------------------------